openshift/enhancements/dev-guide/api-conventions.md

 While the upstream Kubernetes conventions recommend thinking twice about using Booleans, they are explicitly forbidden within OpenShift APIs.

-Many ideas start as a boolean value, eg `FooEnabled: true|false`, but often evolve into needing 3, 4 or even more states at some point during the APIs lifetime.
+Many ideas start as a Boolean value, e.g. `FooEnabled: true|false`, but often evolve into needing 3, 4, or even more states at some point during the API's lifetime.
-As a Boolean value can only ever have 3 values (`true`, `false`, `omitted` when a pointer), we have seen examples in where API authors have later added additional fields, paired with the Boolean field that are only meaningful when the original field has a certain state.
-This makes it confusing for an end user as they have to be aware that the field they are trying to use, only has an effect in certain circumstances.
+As a Boolean value can only ever have 2 or in some cases 3 values (`true`, `false`, `omitted` when a pointer), we have seen examples in which API authors have later added additional fields, paired with a Boolean field, that are only meaningful when the original field has a certain state.
+This makes it confusing for an end user as they have to be aware that the field they are trying to use only has an effect in certain circumstances.

-Rather than creating a boolean field:
+Rather than creating a Boolean field:
 ```go
 // authenticationEnabled determines whether authentication should be enabled or disabled.
 // When omitted, this means the platform can choose a reasonable default.